jbaxter6/ruby-project-guidelines-wdc01-seng-ft-060120/README.md

 If you would like to find out what players play a specific position in the league, you will be able to view all players who play a particular position. ( Ex: Player.get_by_position(position) )

+.get_by_position - takes in a position as a string as a argument, and prints all players associated with that position.

+.get_all_positions - This prints all positions a player could play.